hana-wm/hana/README.md

 `core/`, `window/`, `config/` and `input/` are the four directory categories essential to hana's workings. `tiling/`, `bar/` and `debug/` are optional, and can be entirely removed if wished.

 On the first level of directories there's the essential files to that specific category.
 Some directories contain a `modules/` sub-directory, containing single-role files/directories that extend their category, modularly adding one feature each.
 This way, the user can choose to keep and discard any combination of modules at preference.

+`window/` includes a `window/management/`, sub-directory, where both `tiling/` and `floating/` can be found.
+Both are included by default, making hana a dynamic window manager.
+At minimum, either one of them must be included in order to compile hana.

 `# TODO: mention codebase encapsulation`